©2001-2022 Tuner Information Center. Permission is hereby

 We hope to add a photo and some information on the not-too-rare, basic black, digital display, remote-capable, FM-AM ST-46 eventually.
 The ST-46 has 30 station presets and its "station naming function allows a user-defined five-character name to be assigned to each preset station."
 The ST-46 usually sells for $25-50 on eBay, but occasionally over $80 (presumably these overpayments are due to lack of information, which we aim to correct).

 We don't know anything about the ST-50 except that it has wide and narrow bandwidth settings, which is enough for us to speculate that it may be halfway decent.
 It can be found in silver or black finish and looks much sharper and better constructed than most later-era plasticky black digital Marantzes.
 Some (all?)
 ST-50s say ST-50 on the front panel and ST-50U on the back-panel label.
 The ST-50 doesn't seem to be nearly as rare as some of the others so perhaps someone will write and tell us about it.
-The ST-50 usually sells for $40-60 on eBay, with record lows of $10 in 12/07 and 9/08.
+The ST-50 usually sells for $40-60 on eBay.

 We know nothing whatsoever about the very rare ST-53.
 Any help?
 It shows up about once a year on eBay and sells for $20-50.